Data-Driven Decisioning Employee Experience Redesign

 Objective & Scope

-Our org has a significant delinquency in data-driven decisioning resulting in lost opportunities to incorporate consistent customer feedback into the decisions that we make to drive development.
-We have assessed the current state of the PM experience through three lenses:
+Our organization has a significant delinquency in data-driven decisioning, resulting in lost opportunities to incorporate consistent customer feedback into our development processes.

 Discovery